 - Click the Next button.
 The agreement section appears.

 - Select the I agree.. check box.
 The Signup button is enabled.

 - Click the Signup button.
 The welcome screen appears.

 - Click the Maybe later button to skip the tour.
 The dashboard screen appears.
 Click the icon on the top left corner.
 The panel on the left with all the services is shown.

 - Click Create a resource option and select Web app.
 The steps to create an instance for the Web app resource appears.

 - Enter the name of the resource group.
 If not created before, click the Create new link.
-The pop up with the text box appears.
+The pop-up with the text box appears.
 Enter the name you wish to give.

-- In the Instance details section, enter the name of your Web application.
+- In the Instance Details section, enter the name of your Web application.
 Select the Docker Container option if you wish to deploy your application with docker.

 - Select the runtime stack from the drop-down.
 If your application is created on NodeJS, select the same.
-Based on the selected stack, the operation system will be automatically selected.
+Based on the selected stack, the operating system will be automatically selected.
 If you have selected the NodeJS stack, the operating system would be Linux.

 - Click the Review+create button.
 The Monitoring tab appears.